NAMEhtpp - High-Tune: Post-Process

 A = 0.15 B = 0.50 C = 0.10 D = 0.20 E = 0.02 F = 0.30

 The exposure term is an user defined parameter provided by the -e option.
 If not defined, a default exposure of 1 is used.
 The white-scale factor is either defined by the user through the -w option or automatically computed as the luminance from which roughly all image pixels have a luminance less than white-scale.
 Currently, htpp empirically defines white-scale as the luminance greater than the luminance of 99.5% of the pixels.
-Once tone mapped, the pixels are transformed from the CIE 1931 XYZ color space to the sRGB color space.
+Once tone mapped, the pixels are transformed from the CIE 1931 XYZ color space to the sRGB linear color space before to be gamma corrected.
 Finally, the resulting pixel components are clamped to [0, 1] and encoded on 8-bits.

 - Pixel exposure.
 By default its value is 1.